 Microscopy analysis.

-For time-lapse imaging of CAR dynamics, 300 µl of cells growing exponentially for 4 h in YES-Glucose or YES-Glycerol liquid medium, and prepared as described above, were placed in a well from a μ-Slide eight well (Ibidi, 80826), previously coated with 10 μl of 1 mg/ml soybean lectin (Sigma-Aldrich, L2650) [25].
-When required, GSH was incorporated into the medium at a final concentration of 0.3 mM.
-Cells were left to sediment in the culture media and attach to the well bottom for 1 min, and images were captured every 2.5 min for 2 h in YES-Glucose cultures, or every 5 min for 8 h in YES-Glycerol cultures.
-Experiments were performed at 28°C, and single middle planes from a set of six stacks (0.61 µm each) were taken at the indicated time points.
-Time-lapse images were acquired using a Leica Stellaris 8 confocal microscope with a 63X/1.40 Plan Apo objective and controlled by the LAS X software.
-The time for node condensation and ring maturation includes the time from SPB separation until the start of CR constriction.
-The time for ring constriction and disassembly includes the time from the first frame of ring constriction until the last frame where it becomes completely constricted and disassembled.
-The total time for ring assembly and disassembly is the sum of these two values. n is the total number of cells scored from at least three independent experiments.
+For time-lapse imaging of CAR dynamics, 300 µl of cells grown exponentially for 4 h in YES-glucose or YES-glycerol liquid medium, and prepared as described above, were added to one well of a μ-Slide eight well chamber (Ibidi, 80826) previously coated with 10 μl of 1 mg/ml soybean lectin (Sigma-Aldrich, L2650) [25].
+GSH was added to the medium as required, to at a final concentration of 0.3 mM.
+Cells were allowed to sediment in the culture media and adhere to the bottom of the well for 1 min, and images were taken every 2.5 min for 2 h in YES-glucose cultures or every 5 min for 8 h in YES-glycerol cultures.
+Experiments were performed at 28°C, and single mid planes were taken from a set of six stacks (0.61 µm each) at the indicated time points.
+Time-lapse images were acquired using a Leica Stellaris 8 confocal microscope with a 63X/1.40 Plan Apo objective controlled by the LAS X software.
+The time for node condensation and ring maturation includes the time from SPB separation to the onset of CR constriction.
+Ring constriction and disassembly time includes the time from the first frame of ring constriction to the last frame where the ring is completely constricted and disassembled.
+The total time for ring assembly and contraction is the sum of these two values. n is the total number of cells scored from at least three independent experiments.
+Ring constriction rates were measured manually as the average circumference ± SD of wild-type and mutant Rlc1-GFP versions at contractile rings in each time frame starting from the first frame of CAR constriction. n=30 cells were measured for each strain and growth condition.
 Statistical comparison between two groups was performed by unpaired Student’s t-test.